Frequently Asked Questions

 SuperFOIL has been tested to BS EN ISO 12667, ISO 8301 by BBA, ( British Board of Agre’ment) a UKAS certified and internationally accredited laboratory.
 SuperFOIL can be used in many different ways to meet the requirements of Building Regulations for your particular project , we can provide accredited 3rd party U value calculations by SAP qualified professionals.

 BR443 & Part ‘L’ of Building Regulations for Foil Insulation requires tests using a conventional test method.
 BR443 gives guidance re the performance of materials and calculations of U values.

 Conduction and convection affect energy loss, and insulation has been developed to reduce losses from conduction and convention.
 The third factor affecting energy loss is radiated energy.
 Energy from the sun is radiated energy.
 SuperFOIL is an effective radiant barrier reducing solar gain in summer and improving insulation in winter.

-Airtightness and other naturally occuring phenomena effecting insulation performance, such as drafts and dust.
-SuperFOIL provides an airtight barrier that other insualtions may not and as such contributes to a higher overall performance.
+Air tightness and other naturally occurring phenomena effecting insulation performance, such as drafts and dust.
+SuperFOIL provides an airtight barrier that other insulations may not and as such contributes to a higher overall performance.